Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

 Tips:
 --------------------------------
-Any time you work on snap points, do it while running PIE (pressing play in the editor) and enable the DebugStructures console command so you can see what's going on.
+- Any time you work on snap points, do it while running PIE (pressing play in the editor) and enable the DebugStructures console command so you can see what's going on.
 Run PIE, place some structures, equip the structure you're going to mess with, DebugStructures so you can see the snap points.
 Then keep PIE visible while you mess with snap points.
 Personally I changed the editor to run PIE in a separate window and then put it on my second screen.
+- You can edit snap points while PIE is running (as well as lots of other stuff).
+When setting up or debugging snap points, you can place a structure, equip another structure near it, then play with snap points in the structure defaults to see the changes in real time.
+- Do not use the Compile button when PIE is running.
+You can sometimes get away with it but a lot of the time it will crash your devkit.
+Make your snap point edits and when you're done, stop PIE, Compile, and save.
+- Snap Points can be changed at any time, even in a mod that is already live.
+It will not cause the loss of any existing structures.
+The Snap Point system is only ever used when a player is currently placing a structure.

 --------------------------------